-Studied at TAFE, Category B Course Only one Category B Course can be used in the calculation of the ATAR
+Studied at TAFE, Category B Course

 The AQF Certificate II in Tourism is an entry-level qualification into employment areas such as hotels, resorts as well as travel and tourism organizations.
 This qualification can obviously be built on at TAFE into a Diploma level.